Tipton: History

 Tipton has two railway stations, the main railway station at Owen Street and another station at Dudley Port.
 There were several other stations in the town on three different railway lines, but these were gradually closed between 1916 and 1964 as passenger trains were phased out on these lines.
 The Dudley-Wolverhampton railway line, which straddled Tipton's border with Coseley, closed in 1968.
 The Princes End Branch Line, which was only two miles long, closed in 1981.
 The South Staffordshire Line through Tipton, which led to Walsall northwards and Dudley southwards, closed in 1993.
-The part of the line between Wednesbury and Brierley Hill is scheduled to re-open in 2025 as a part of Midland Metro line 2.
+The part of the line between Wednesbury and Brierley Hill was scheduled to re-open in 2025 as a part of Midland Metro line 2.

-Most of the archive collection for Tipton is held at Sandwell Community History and Archives Service, although some items have been retained by the town's library.
+Most of the archive collection for Tipton is held at Sandwell Community History and Archives Service; some items have been retained by the town's library.